ua-data7/introllms/docs/chatgpt_prompts.md

 **Role-based**

-Set the role you want ChatGPT to play with you during your prompting session, "I want you to act as ..." will establish what type of conversation you are planning to have.
+Set the role for ChatGPT to play during your session.

+"I want you to act as ..." will establish what type of conversation you are planning to have.

 Examples of roles you might ask for are: a domain science expert, an IT or DevOps engineer, software programmer, journal editor, paper reviewer, mentor, teacher, or student.
 You can even instruct ChatGPT to respond as though it were a Linux [terminal](https://www.engraved.blog/building-a-virtual-machine-inside/){target=_blank}, a web browser, a search engine, or language interpreter.

+???
+Abstract "ChatGPT as a Research Software Guru"

+    Let's try an example prompt with role-playing to help write code in the R programming language.

+    ```markdown
+    I want you to act as a research software guru of deep the programming language R
+    and its extension libraries based on the TidyVerse and RStudio.
+    Please output any code results for the R language as markdown syntax blocks
+    that I can copy and paste into my RStudio environment.
+Ideally I would like R code
+    to be written in RMD or Quarto syntax.
+It is also okay to use BASH or Linux
+    commands to help install dependencies for the software.

+    I want you to write the code required to plot the regression of body mass,
+    bill length, and width for the species of Penguins in the Palmer Penguins dataset.
+    You will need to download the Palmer Penguins dataset and then create the RMD notebook.
+    ```

+    Example can use `GPT-3.5-Turbo` or `GPT-4`

 **Question and Answer**